sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal.md

 The Tyk Developer Portal enables you to expose a facade of your APIs and then allow third-party developers to register and use your APIs.

-The Tyk Developer Portal comes into two flavours:
+The Tyk Developer Portal comes into two flavors:
 *   Tyk Classic Developer Portal.
 *   Tyk Enterprise Developer Portal.